f3rno64/track-time-cli-docs/docs/basic-concepts/database.md

 ### Migrations

-Sometimes when an update is released, the database schema may be updated, increasing the **version** number in the **`db.json`** file.
+Sometimes when an update is released, the database schema may change, increasing the **version** number in the **`db.json`** file.
 When this happens, **`track-time-cli`** will automatically migrate the contents of the database to the new schema when any command is invoked, prior to command execution.